Archives In Brief 19 - Teachers

 NRS 616, Reports on teachers and pupil-teachers, 1864-66

-In 1866 the Council of Education was established, with responsibility for the administration of government schools in New South Wales.
+The Council of Education was established under An Act to make better provision for Public Education, 1866 (30 Victoria, Act No. 22) The Council was responsible for the administration of government schools in New South Wales.
 Teacher training was conducted at the Model School, Fort Street and a grading system for the certification of teachers was introduced.

 Council of Education